gautham963/py/README.md

 # py
-This is my python programming codes.
-Which I have developed, while learning Python
+These are my practice python programming codes.
+Which I have solved, while learning Python